 ORIGIN: Growing up in dysfunctional families, ACoAs were not allowed to fully develop their own personality & identity, attend to their own needs, or have their own feelings – about anything.
 We had no choice but to focus on our wounded parents and their needs, moods & demands: (see ‘Toxic rules’)

-• We were expected to grow up too fast - but only so we could relieve them of the burden of caring for us and so we could be there for them
+• We were expected to grow up too fast, not have normal child needs) – but only so we could relieve them of the burden of caring for us and so we could be there for them

 • AND, any attention to our own tastes, opinions, & way of doing things was considered selfish, stubborn, overly sensitive, stupid and bad!
 (I was taught: S.P.S. – ‘Self Praise Stinks’ !!)